Street parties are a traditional part of British life. They’re fun and bring neighbours together.

 What you need to do

 To organise your street party, you'll need to:

 - plan in advance

-- consult with everyone on your street to make sure they are supportive of the event
+- consult with everyone on your street to make sure they support the event

 - let us know the details by completing an online form